19.5 million people live in Romania. Nearly 3.6 million are children, and 940,000 of the children are under five years old.

 © Kim Naylor/WCPF

 You have the right to go to school.
 Primary and secondary schools should be free for everyone.
-9 out of 10 children in Romania go to school.
-However, children who have not been registered at birth do not show up in the statistics.
+More than 9 out of 10 children in Romania go to school.
+However, children who have not been registered at birth may not show up in the statistics.

 The young members of the Playhood theatre group in Bucharest speak out about their rights through drama.
 Meet the young actors and activists in Playhood